Honest Masterworks Review 2025: How NOT to Invest in Art

 Allen Sukholitsky, CIO Masterworks.io

 So the question is, will their after-fee forward returns outperform other asset classes indefinitely?
-You have 6 data points to decide.
+You have a handful of data points to decide.
 As shown in an earlier section, the long term returns of contemporary art are 11.5%, according to their own data.

 Try to understand the hurdle you have to jump over to beat the S&P 500 here.